 The Program is a defined-contribution plan, which provides full and immediate vesting of all contributions submitted to the participating companies on behalf of the participant.
 Employees in eligible positions can make an irrevocable election to participate in the Program, rather than the FRS, and purchase retirement and death benefits through contracts provided by certain insurance carriers.
-The employing college contributes, on behalf of the participant, 7.43 percent of the participant's salary, less a small amount used to cover administrative costs and employees contribute three percent of the employee's salary.
+The employing college contributes, on behalf of the participant, 5.64% of the participant's salary, less a small amount used to cover administrative costs and employees contribute three percent of the employee's salary.
 Additionally, the employee may contribute, by payroll deduction, an amount not to exceed the percentage contributed by the charter school to the participant's annuity account.
 The contributions are invested in the company or companies selected by the participant to create a fund for the purchase of annuities at retirement.

-There was one Charter School employee participating during the year ended June 30, 2012.
-The Charter School's contributions to the Program for the years ended June 30, 2012 and 2011 were \$4,983 and \$6,497, respectively.
-Effective July 1, 2011, employee contributions totaled \$1,896 for the year ended June 30, 2012.
+There was one Collegiate High School employee participating during the years ended June 30, 2013 and 2012.
+The Collegiate High School's contributions to the Program for the years ended June 30, 2013 and 2012 were \$3,499 and \$4,983, respectively.
+Effective July 1, 2011, employees were required to contribute 3%, employee contributions totaled \$1,978 and \$1,896 for the years ended June 30, 2013 and 2012, respectively.